open-component-model/ocm/docs/ocm/plugins.md

-The library has several extension points,which can be used by a registration mechanism to add further variants, like repository types, backend technologies, access methods, blob downloaders and uploader.
+The library has several extension points,which can be used by a registration mechanism to add further variants, like repository types, backend technologies, access methods, blob downloaders and uploaders.

-This requiries Go coding, which is feasable for additional standard implementations.
+This requires Go coding, which is feasible for additional standard implementations.
 Nevertheless, it is useful to provide a more dynamic way to enrich the functionality of the library and the OCM command line tool.